-10.6 10.1.3 Duct Cleanliness.
-The duct supply system shall meet the following requirements for cleanliness:
+10.1.3 Duct Cleanliness.
+The duct system shall meet the following requirements for cleanliness:

 - a.
 The duct system shall be free of construction debris.
-New supply duct system installations shall comply with level "B C," the Advanced Level of SMACNA Duct Cleanliness for New Construction Guidelines 12. - b.
-The supply diffusers in ORs, delivery rooms (Caesarean), trauma rooms (crisis or shock), wound intensive care rooms, PEs, and critical and intensive care rooms shall be opened and cleaned before the space is initially used and at regular intervals thereafter. - c.
+New supply duct system installations shall comply with level "C," the Advanced Level of SMACNA Duct Cleanliness for New Construction Guidelines. - b.
+The supply diffusers in operating rooms (ORs), delivery rooms (Cesarean), trauma rooms (crisis or shock), wound intensive care rooms, protective environment (PE) rooms, and critical and intensive care rooms shall be opened and cleaned before the space is initially used and at regular intervals thereafter. - e.
 The permanent HVAC systems shall not be operated unless protection from contamination of the air distribution system is provided.